 Sunchoke Gnocchi Recipe

-Hi and Happy Spring, everyone!
+Happy Spring, everyone!
 There is a sense of newness and opportunity as the blooms roll in and the days warm up.
 With all this extra light in the evenings, I’ve been tackling a few more project-oriented recipes to match the eagerness of the changing season.

 This gnocchi, for instance, is so much easier to prepare than you might imagine.
-I’ve used in-season sunchokes in place of the traditional potato here for a nutty, complex flavor and dressed the dish with a lemon butter sauce to inspire dreams of summer.
+We’ve used in-season sunchokes in place of the traditional potato here for a nutty, complex flavor and dressed the dish with a lemon butter sauce to inspire dreams of summer.
 With time and a bit of patience, you can whip these up in the time it takes to savor a class of Kendall-Jackson Vintner’s Reserve Pinot Noir as the sun goes down.

 - 2 pounds Jerusalem artichokes, peeled and cubed